tinkercademy-bootcamp/udp-lab/UDP_Counting_Lab.md

 ---

-## Phase 2: Multicast Discovery
+## Phase 2: Multicast on the Command Line

 ### Objective
 Experience multicast group communication within the VPC.
+Note that 239.255.1.1 is the only multicast group that is configured to work in your AWS VPC.
+Because AWS VPCs are not true local networks, we had to configure an AWS Transit Gateway to simulate the multicast support in a local network.

 ### Exercise 2.1: Join Multicast Group